-St Chad's CofE Nursery & Infant School headteacher will ensure that the policies and procedures, adopted by their governing body/Trust, are understood, and followed by all staff.
-This includes working with the designated safeguarding lead, their deputy, and other senior leaders, to ensure the effectiveness of safeguarding within St Chad's CofE Nursery & Infant School and ensuring that educational outcomes of children who have or have had a social worker are promoted.
+The school headteacher/head of school will ensure that the policies and procedures, adopted by their governing body and trustees, are understood, and followed by all staff.
+This includes working with the designated safeguarding lead, their deputy, and other senior leaders, to ensure the effectiveness of safeguarding within the school and ensuring that educational outcomes of children who have or have had a social worker are promoted.